vmware/differential-datalog/rust/ddlog_benches/README.md

 ### Other supported commands

-- `cargo make benchmark-twitter`: Only run the Twitter benchmarks
+- `cargo make bench-twitter`: Only run the Twitter benchmarks
-- `cargo make benchmark-livejournal`: Only run the LiveJournal benchmarks
+- `cargo make bench-livejournal`: Only run the LiveJournal benchmarks
 - `cargo make build-ddlog`: Only build the generated ddlog code
 - `cargo make download-data`: Download the datasets required for benchmarking